Resources for Multilingual Writers

 For the most part, multilingual writers or students writing English as their second or third language need the same support as native English speakers: feedback on drafts, opportunities to revise, tutoring, examples of good writing to emulate, and a community of other writers.
-But ESL writers may also benefit from some of the advice and resources listed below.
+But English language learners (ELL) may also benefit from some of the advice and resources listed below.

 Begin your papers sooner.
-Although the Writing Center suggests that all students begin writing early, having time to draft and revise is especially important for ESL writers.
+Although the Writing Center suggests that all students begin writing early, having time to draft and revise is especially important for writers still learning English.

 Use tutors.
-The Residential College Writing Tutors and the Writing Partners have experience with many Yale writers, ESL and non-ESL.
+The Residential College Writing Tutors and the Writing Partners have experience with many Yale writers.
 They know the fundamentals of good college writing and will be able to help you prioritize those language issues you need more help with.
-If the tutor thinks that you need additional help on ESL-specific issues, she or he can recommend several additional resources.

 Talk about your papers.
 To become an expert language user, you need frequent opportunities to read, write, speak, and listen in your target language.
 If you talk through the topics you’re reading and writing about for courses, you’ll be able to write about these same topics more fluently.
 It doesn’t matter if the students you talk to know the material or not—ideally, in fact, you’ll talk to some people in each category.